 He is the author of numerous books and articles, including A Brief History of the Smile (2004), The Finger: A Handbook (2010) and (with Andrea Wolk Rager) Edwardian Opulence: British Art at the Dawn of the Twentieth Century (2013).
 In 2015, Angus was elected a fellow of the Australian Academy of the Humanities.

-Range across literature, language and lore as Angus shares insights into these seasoned European voyagers and their 18th-century worldview.
-New entries will be added to this website as Angus reflects on the 250th anniversary of Endeavour sailing up the east coast of Australia.
+Range across literature, language and lore as Angus shares insights into early journal entries of these seasoned European voyagers and their 18th-century worldview.

 In the evening the yawl return’d from fishing having caught two Sting rays weighing near 600 pounds … The great quantity of New Plants &c Mr Banks & Dr Solander collected … in this place occasioned my giveing it the name of